FRRouting/frr/doc/user/routeserver.rst

 BGP attributes (next-hop, as-path and MED) that are usually modified by standard BGP speakers before announcing a route.

-The announcement processing model implemented by Frr is shown in :ref:`fig-rs-processing`.
+The announcement processing model implemented by FRR is shown in :ref:`fig-rs-processing`.
 The figure shows a mixture of RS-clients (B, C and D) with normal BGP peers (A).
 There are some details that worth additional
 comments: